 Bach & Godofsky

-Dr. Eliot W. Godofsky is an infectious disease specialist in Bradenton, Florida and is affiliated with multiple hospitals in the area, including Blake Medical Center and Manatee Memorial Hospital.
+Dr. Eliot W. Godofsky is an infectious diseases specialist in Bradenton, Florida, and is affiliated with multiple hospitals in the area, including Blake Medical Center and Manatee Memorial Hospital.
 He received his medical degree from Georgetown University School of Medicine and has been in practice for more than 20 years.

 University of Texas Health Science Center

-Barbara E. Murray, MD is the J. Ralph Meadows Professor of Medicine of the ID division.
-She is a 1969 cum laude graduate in mathematics from Rice University in Houston, Texas (selected as a Rice Distinguished Alumna in 2015), and graduated first in her class (Ho Din Award) from the University of Texas Southwestern Medical School in Dallas in 1973.
+Dr. Barbara E. Murray is the J. Ralph Meadows Professor of Medicine of the ID division.
+She is a 1969 cum laude graduate in mathematics from Rice University in Houston, Texas, (selected as a Rice Distinguished Alumna in 2015) and graduated first in her class (Ho Din Award) from the University of Texas Southwestern Medical School in Dallas in 1973.

-She then spent 6 years training in Internal Medicine and Infectious Diseases at Harvard Medical School’s Massachusetts General Hospital in Boston, followed by 6 months in Thailand conducting research at the Armed Forces Research Institute of Medical Sciences.
-She joined the faculty at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth) as an assistant professor in 1980 and became Professor in 1990, Director of the Division of Infectious Diseases in 1995, and the J. Ralph Meadows Professor in 2003.
+She then spent six years training in internal medicine and infectious diseases at Harvard Medical School’s Massachusetts General Hospital in Boston, followed by six months in Thailand conducting research at the Armed Forces Research Institute of Medical Sciences.
+She joined the faculty at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth) as an assistant professor in 1980 and became a professor in 1990, director of the Division of Infectious Diseases in 1995 and the J. Ralph Meadows Professor in 2003.

 CHIEF EXECUTIVE OFFICER

-Chris Busky, CAE, is the Chief Executive Officer of the Infectious Diseases Society of America (IDSA) and the IDSA Foundation.
+Christopher Busky, CAE, is the chief executive officer of the Infectious Diseases Society of America (IDSA) and the IDSA Foundation.

-Prior to joining IDSA, Chris spent ten years as the Executive Vice President & Chief Operating Officer for the Heart Rhythm Society, an international medical society that represents healthcare professionals who specialize in the prevention and treatment of heart rhythm disorders.
-He has over 30 years of nonprofit management experience.
+Prior to joining IDSA, Busky spent 10 years as the executive vice president and chief operating officer for the Heart Rhythm Society, an international medical society that represents health care professionals who specialize in the prevention and treatment of heart rhythm disorders.
+He has more than 30 years of nonprofit management experience.